jgradt/Angular4Demo/README.md

 A Visual Studio Solution is included along with projects for the client-side angular website (Angular4Demo), the REST services (WebApiDemo), and unit tests for the services (WebApiDemo.UnitTests).
 The site and services provide a demonstration for a simple website displaying customers and orders.

+A more thorough explanation of the code can be found [here](https://jgradt.github.io/blog/repos/angular4demo/part1.html).

 Some of the technologies involved include:
 - [Angular](https://angular.io/)
 - [Typescript](https://www.typescriptlang.org/)